Introduction

 • (e) and (f) are entropy regularization terms, for perception and action-selection respectively.

 Note that (d) and (f) achieve the same role as policy clipping in PPO, and the entropy regularization in SAC, respectively.
-Note that entropy regularization in SAC has been previously justified via a variational framework [1], but with differences to the framework presented here.
+Note that entropy regularization in SAC has been previously justified via a variational framework [1], but with differences to the framework presented here (described at beginning of post).

 Under Equation (1), term (c) reduces to the expected value which is exactly what the field of reinforcement learning is concerned with.
 An overview of reinforcement learning methods is included in the Appendix.